Kas Mediterranean Coast, Turkey Travel Guide

 Good flight availability continues, with prices becoming more competitive.
 This has a good balance of options and cost.

 Main roads are in good condition.
 Rural roads, notably those leading to more secluded beaches or villages, can be narrow, unpaved, or very winding.
-Fuel stations are widely available along major routes.
+Fuel terminals are widely available along major routes.
 Road signs appear in Turkish, but major destinations are often transliterated into Latin script.

-Kaş operates a ferry service to the Greek island of Meis (Kastellorizo).
+Kaş operates a ferry service for the Greek island of Meis (Kastellorizo).
 This marks an international border crossing.
 Your passport and any required Schengen visa for Greece are necessary.
 This is a popular day trip, allowing easy experience of another country.

 Airport: Arrive 2-3 hours before international flights, 1-1.5 hours for domestic.
 Factor in minimum 2.5-3 hours drive from Kaş to airport.